-MM students are strongly encouraged to take Music Bibliography in their first year of study.
-International students who test into English as a Second Language Level I (PY.250.001 English Level I, PY.250.002 English Level I) are not permitted to take PY.610.651 Music Bibliography until they have successfully completed their first year of English studies.
+MM students are strongly encouraged to take Foundations of Music Research in their first year of study.
+International students who test into English as a Second Language Level I (PY.250.001 English Level 1a, PY.250.002 English Level 1b) are not permitted to take PY.610.651 Foundations of Music Research until they have successfully completed their first year of English studies.
 Exceptions are made only in consultation with the Musicology faculty, the ESL faculty, and the Associate Dean for Academic Affairs.